airpair/animations-in-emberjs-with-liquidfire/post.md

 );
 ```

-`hasClass` is a contstraint that will filter the matching elements to those that have the passed CSS class (that's why we added the `band-description` class in the previous step). `toValue` can be used in conjuction with helpers that observe a value.
+`hasClass` is a constraint that will filter the matching elements to those that have the passed CSS class (that's why we added the `band-description` class in the previous step). `toValue` can be used in conjuction with helpers that observe a value.
 Here, the value passed to `liquid-if` is `isEditing` which is a boolean.
 We want to animate the transition when the user switches to edit-mode, but not when they flip back to display-mode, so we pass `true` as the argument for `toValue`.
 Finally, we define that the built-in `fade` animation should be used and it should take 500 milliseconds.

 Liquid-fire uses [Velocity.js](http://julian.com/research/velocity/) as its animation library and its `animate` function passes parameters through to Velocity.js, like the `{ duration: 500 }` option above.